-Refreshing, creamy and satisfying – this simple and satisfying dessert will wow you and any lucky guests you make it for!
+Refreshing, creamy and satisfying – this simple and satisfying paleo panna cotta will wow you and any lucky guests you make it for!

 Finding desserts that are AIP and Low FODMAP friendly is not always the easiest thing but I’m on a mission to make that a bit easier using simple ingredients and methods.
 And one of my favorite desserts ever is PANNA COTTA – a thick and creamy-like pudding complete with a fruity topping, which is perfect in warmer weather especially.
 I also have a vegan version without gelatin you can easily use too (see below).